ZealanL/RLGym-PPO-Guide/making_a_good_bot.md

 Bots will sort of discover picking up boost if given enough time, but are generally pretty wasteful once they have it.

-I always recommend a general `SaveBoostReward`, which rewards the player simply based on how much boost they have.
+I always recommend a general `SaveBoostReward`, which rewards the player based on how much boost they have.
 ```py
 reward = sqrt(player.boost_amount)
 ```

 Note that I am using `sqrt()` here.
-The `sqrt()` effectively makes boost more important the less you have (within this reward), which is just a true fact of Rocket League.
+The `sqrt()` effectively makes boost more important the less you have (within this reward), which is just a fact of Rocket League.
 Going from 0 boost to 50 boost is more useful than going from 50 boost to 100 boost (remember that boost ranges from 0-1 in RLGym stuff).

 If your bot is wasting boost, increase the `SaveBoostReward`.
 If your bot is hogging boost and is afraid to use it, decrease the reward.